vitelabs/vite-wiki/docs/technology/Vite-con.md

 2. The web client sends a session request to handshake topic on the server, carrying a webclient topic, and then subscribes to the webclient topic for incoming messages.

-3.The mobile app scans the QR code, connects to the server, and takes the session request from the handshake topic.
+3. The mobile app scans the QR code, connects to the server, and takes the session request from the handshake topic.
 After decrypting the message with the key, the mobile app is able to get the webclient topic.
 Subsequent messages to the web client will be published through the topic.
 At this time, the mobile app will send an approveSession message, carrying a mobileclient topic.

 4. The web client receives the approveSession message, retrieves the mobileclient topic.
 Subsequent messages to the mobile app will be published through the topic.